All Products

 Q: Can I obtain multiple sets of temporary access credentials at the same time?

 Yes.
-You can obtain multiple sets of temporary access credentials at the same time.
-You can send a request to STS to obtain a set of temporary access credentials.
-If you want to obtain multiple sets of temporary access credentials from STS, send multiple requests to STS.
-You can simultaneously use multiple sets of temporary access credentials within the validity periods of the temporary access credentials.
+You can obtain a set of temporary access credentials by sending a request to STS.
+If you want to obtain multiple sets of temporary access credentials from STS, you need to send multiple requests to STS.
+You can simultaneously use multiple sets of temporary access credentials within their validity periods.